 Audrey \a(u)-drey, aud-rey\ as a girls' name is pronounced AW-dree.
 It is of Old English origin, and the meaning of Audrey is "noble strength".
 Altered form of the Old English female personal name Ĉdelpryd.
 Also the root, via Saint Audrey, for the word "tawdry", due to lace and goods sold at Saint Audrey's Fair in England.
 Saint Audrey was a sixth-century English princess also known as Etheldreda.
 Literary: Shakespeare used the name for Touchstone's comic sweetheart in "As You Like It".
 Actress Audrey Hepburn.

 Audrey has 1 more related form via Etheldreda: Dreda.

 Audrey has 1 masculine form: Autry.

 Presented below is the birth name popularity of Audrey for girls.
 Audrey reached its highest rank of #33 in the U.S. in 2013, and is at #36 currently.
-(2014 Birth Statistics)
+(Top 1000 Birth Names Records, 2014)